kosmas58/compass-jquery-plugin/README.md

 A Sass-based Meta-Framework for Compass that allows you to mix and match any of the following:

-* jRails with jQuery 1.5.1 and jQuery.UI 1.8.11 including themes
+* jquery-rails with jQuery 1.5.1 and jQuery.UI 1.8.11 including themes
 * jQuery Tools 1.2.5
 * jquery.jstree.js V1.0rc3
 * jquery.dynatree.js V1.0.2